PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 # Bar Graph

-In this section, we'll use AJAX to build a bar graph
+In this section, we'll use AJAX to build a bar graph.
+By the end, you should be able to:

-## Lesson Objectives

 1. Use AJAX to make an asynchronous call to an external data file
 1. Create a Bar graph